edstoica/lucid_stylegan3_datasets_models/README.md

-# Datasets and Models for StyleGAN3
+# Datasets and pretrained Models for StyleGAN3
 This is a collection of artistic datasets and models that we have created during our ongoing stylegan3 trip.
 You may like to use the model snapshots* for instant fun, or you can work with the source datasets.
 <br><br><i>*You are welcomed to use the models for your own purposes as long as you include a link to this repo in your work.</i>